mallocfeng/SummarizerX/README.md

 - 🤖 AI-Powered Summarization & Translation: Generate concise summaries or translations in one click
 - ⚙️ Customizable Settings: Adjust prompts, modes, shortcuts, and UI preferences
 - 📑 Floating Panel: View summaries without leaving the current page
+- 🗂️ Summary History (new): Automatically stores per-page/PDF results, lets you reopen the panel and instantly reuse the latest summary, and browse/apply previous outputs via the in-panel History popover
 - 🌙 Theming Support: Light and dark modes for comfortable reading
 - 🖱️ Context Menu Translate: Right-click on selected text and instantly translate it with AI
  - 🧾 Full Page Translate: Translate the entire visible page; show translations inline as quote blocks under the originals, and toggle via context menu (Translate full page / Show original)